saihgupr/HomeAssistantVersionControlBeta/homeassistant-version-control/README.md

       ```
       https://github.com/saihgupr/ha-addons
       ```
 2.  **Install the Add-on:**
-    The "Home Assistant Version Control Beta" add-on will now appear in the store.
+    The "Home Assistant Version Control" add-on will now appear in the store.
 Click on it and then click "Install".

 3.  **Start:** Start the add-on and click **"Open Web UI"** to access the interface.